 Sometimes you will also read that edge computing will replace cloud computing.
-That is simply nonsense since edge computing needs the cloud, among others, to have that visibility you need when things get distributed, for instance And there simply isn’t a business case to use edge computing everywhere.
+That is simply nonsense since edge computing needs the cloud, among others, to have that visibility you need when things get distributed, for instance.
+And there simply isn’t a business case to use edge computing everywhere.
 Moreover, it’s not as if edge computing doesn’t have challenges.
 Some of the touted benefits, for instance, regarding security, at the same time, are also still issues on other levels.
 And let’s not forget compatibility woes.
+Lastly, many organizations haven’t even started using cloud yet.
 So, the edge computing story certainly isn’t finished yet.
 In fact, it still really has to start.

 The edge, endpoints and the core – cloud

 A few more words on where the edge is.
 You could, for instance, follow IDC’s view.

 In the before-mentioned paper, IDC distinguishes between:

 - core (so, cloud, with colocation, hyperscale data centers, enterprise operational data centers and all forms of cloud computing),

 - edge, being the enterprise-hardened servers and appliances that are not in core datacenters and